top of page

 Once you start introducing add-ons to the Glock 17, the chances of you successfully concealing it go down quite a bit.
 So if you’re hoping to use an optic attachment on your weapon, just keep in mind that the 17 becomes less of a viable concealed option.

-If you already got a Glock 17 or 19 and you need magazine speedloader, I'd go for a quality one, like the ETS 9mm loader, which is the fastest and most effective, in my opinion.
+And if you already got a Glock 17 or 19 and you need magazine speedloader, I'd go for a quality one, like the ETS 9mm loader, which is the fastest and most effective, in my opinion.
 But the Ludex will do the job as well.

 bottom of page